Air Stord: History

 Air Stord had its origin in the aftermath of the bankruptcy of Partnair in October 1989.
 Its owners, the Thorsen brothers, established Nye Partnair ("New Partnair") along with Jostein Nerhus and Eirik M. Eide.
 The latter two were the owners of Fonnafly, which Partnair had bought half of in mid 1989.
 Nye Partnair was incorporated in January 1990 and bought large portions of the estate in bankruptcy.
 This gave it an initial fleet of four Beechcraft Super King Air and one Beechcraft King Air.
 The King Air was sold in 1991.

 Nye Partnair was based at Haugesund Airport, Karmøy.
-It applied for an received concessions to operate a route from Karmøy to Stavanger Airport, Sola and Bergen Airport, Flesland.
+It applied for and received concessions to operate a route from Karmøy to Stavanger Airport, Sola and Bergen Airport, Flesland.
 However, neither of these routes were ever started.
 At Haugesund Airport the airline took over Norving's former hangar and office facility and used it as a base.
 However, it instead chose to commence a service from Stord Airport, Sørstokken and Oslo Airport, Fornebu.

 The Thorsen brothers sold 52 percent of the airline to Jon Furdal in May 1991.
 The Kvinnherad-based aircraft broker stated that he saw a potential for growth on the Oslo to Stord route.
 He also saw the need for a new name and to relocate maintenance from Haugesund to Stord Airport.
 Stord Municipality gave the company 25,000 Norwegian krone (NOK) to relocate, which took place on 27 July.
 By then the fleet was reduced to three aircraft and the airline changed its name to Air Stord.

 The airline increased from two to four daily round trips Monday through Friday from August, and introduced a fifth daily service on Tuesdays, Thursdays and Friday from October.
 The following spring the airline established its second route, from Stord to Stavanger Airport, Sola.
 The same year it bid for offering air ambulance services for the National Air Ambulance Service using Super King Airs, but the bid was unsuccessful.
 By 1992, Jon Furdal had bought all the shares in the airline.
 However, he chose to sell ninety percent of the company to Gregor Nysæter at the end of the year.

 Both Air Stord and Coast Air were in April and May 1993 granted concessions on the route from Skien Airport, Geiteryggen to Bergen Airport, Flesland.
 The domestic aviation market was deregulated from 1 April 1994 and Teddy Air stated competing with Air Stord on the Bergen route.
 Air Stord flew 31 flights per week, compared to the 16 offered by Teddy Air.